jaburns/NintendoSpy/README.md

 \#3 and #4 above are included in the release package of RetroSpy.
 The firmware is located in the ``firmware`` folder and is called ``firmware.ino``.
 Just run ``RetroSpy.exe`` to launch the display software.

-## Instructions for Nintendo/Playstation/TG16&PC-E/Saturn cable
+## Instructions for Nintendo/Playstation/TG16/Saturn cables

-evilash25 made a very good [guide](https://github.com/zoggins/RetroSpy/blob/master/docs/guide-evilash25.md#wiring) for building splice cables, and can be applied to any of the following systems.
+You will need to make a splice cable, and connect the controller lines to the listed digital pin in the Arduino. evilash25 made a very good [guide](https://github.com/zoggins/RetroSpy/blob/master/docs/guide-evilash25.md#wiring) for building splice cables, and can be applied to any of the following systems:

 ###	NES